luther168/NDKGenerator/README.md

 # NDKGenerator
-Use gradle-experimental to generate .so files
+Use gradle-experimental to generate .so files.